Who, What, Where, and maybe even Why.

 I have done many very different things in my life, partly due to an unreasonable number of varied interests.
-I will spare you my entire life’s story in this space: at this stage of my life, I highly value reducing the distractions.
+I will spare you my entire life’s story in this space: at this stage of my life, I highly value reducing distractions.

 Whether delivering services as a MySQL Support Engineer myself, building regional and global support teams as a Support Manager, leading the entire support business as VP Technical Support, or focusing directly on innovative growth as a Support Product Manager, I was driven to help others succeed on a daily basis: my customers, my team, and my company.

 Our kids are the best kids, and our dog is the best dog, except when they aren’t, but, really, they are.

 I wrote fiction and occasionally poetry when I was younger.
 I adore stories, as I suppose all humans do.

 I read voraciously.
-Less today than when I was younger, a matter of priorities and available time, but it’s fair to say I have a love affair with books.
+Less today than when I was younger (a matter of priorities and available time), but it’s fair to say I have a love affair with books.

 I was online via CompuServe and Bulletin Board Systems before time began, and used the Internet when it was still ARPANET.
 When I read about the “new generation growing up online”, I guess they don’t mean me.

-Most of my early programming was in assembly language (on the Commodore 64 and Amiga), although I moved to C and C++ after I wound up on Intel CPUs.
+Most of my early programming was in assembly language (on the Commodore 64 and Amiga), although I moved to C and C++ after being stranded on Intel CPUs.
 Today I do almost everything in Go and Python, with occasional forays into Elisp and Haskell.

 I am not as strict as Richard Stallman but I think his opinions regarding software freedoms are probably 100% correct and may qualify as facts.

-I am rational, but not materialist.
-I am skeptical and critical, but neither a debunker nor a critic.
+I am rational but not materialist.
+I am skeptical and critical but neither a debunker nor a critic.